Gary Numan and the Economics of Going Broke on £6 Million | Wealthsimple

 I put a huge amount of it back into touring.
 I did two world tours in the first twelve to fifteen months — huge, huge tours, and we had all custom-made equipment.
 There were no lights available in the world that did what I wanted these things to do, so we designed and made our own.
 I said to the guy that I wanted the set to look like a skyscraper city, where the buildings themselves would glow, because it was all part of these science fiction stories that I'd been writing.
 It just cost a ridiculous amount of money.
 These tours were so extravagant that even though they were selling out, they actually lost money.
 Which used to drive my dad crazy.
 But I thought it was worth it, because I thought I was building a platform that would give me longevity.

 Towards the end of the 80s we were really getting into trouble.
-I think that's when I began to grow up in a sense, and realized how bad things were.
+I think that's when I began to grow up in a sense, and realised how bad things were.

 I don't think that way anymore — I actually think it's a ridiculous way to think.
 But that's what I thought at the time.
 My dad didn't agree.
 He would offer advice and try very, very hard to convince me.
 But if I absolutely was adamant — “this is what it's gonna be!” — then that was the way it would be.
 So I was allowed to get away with some things that I shouldn't have done, really.
 I think that’s one of the problems perhaps of having a family relationship.
 I think my dad often would give me fantastic advice, and when I didn't listen to it my dad would just accept it.